skip to Main Content

 Speak to a Family Law Attorney Today

 Hargrave Law, PC has represented clients in family law matters since 1999.
-We understand how overwhelming it can be to negotiate the terms of child custody and visitation, especially around the holidays.
+We understand how overwhelming it can be to negotiate the terms of coparenting, child custody, and visitation, especially around the holidays.
 You can depend on our legal team to help you navigate the complexities of co-parenting, so the holidays are more enjoyable for everyone.

 If you want to learn more about creating a holiday custody schedule, call us at 817-282-0679 for a consultation with an experienced and trusted Bedford family law attorney.